-The Add Dell RDA Device page is displayed.
+The Add Dell RDA Device window is displayed.

-- 4. In Host, enter the IP address or the system host name of the DR Series system. - 5.
-In Username, enter backup_user. - NOTE: The Username, backup_user is case-sensitive.
-You can configure RDS containers only while logged on the DR Series system with username backup_user. - 6.
+- 4. In Host, enter the IP address or the system host name of the DR System. - 5.
+In Username, enter backup\user. - NOTE: The Username, backup\user is case-sensitive.
+You can configure RDS containers only while logged on the DR Series system with username backup\user. - 6.
 In Password, enter the password used to access the DR Series system. - 7.
 In LSU, enter the name of the RDS container. - NOTE: The RDS container name in LSU is case-sensitive.
-Ensure that you enter the RDS container name exactly as it is on the DR Series system. - In Block size, enter the block size for data transfers.
-The block size is specified in bytes.
-The default block size is 131,072 bytes. - 9.
-If the device is already added to another NetVault Backup Server with the same name, select the Force add check box.
-This option can be useful if you have performed a disaster recovery to rebuild the NetVault Backup Server. - 10.
-Click Next to add the device.
+Ensure that you enter the RDS container name exactly as it is on the DR Series system. - 8.
+To save the entered details and add the device to the NVBU server: - Select File → Save - Click the Save icon.